July 28, 2015 — This seems to have sprung back to life in the past couple of days, so I’ve edited some of the more excruciatingly bad bits.

 According to composers of the previous generation, the fact that I can not like this music is evidence of their victory in an ideological war with their forbears: “Back in my day,” they say, “we weren’t allowed to not like modernism.
 You had to love it, or the composer gestapo would come and take you away in the night!”

 Not being wicked into this music still has repercussions today, despite the Great Postmodern Leveling of Taste.
-Like any “difficult” music, there are people out there who use it as a badge of honor, which is a stupid thing for music to be.
-Just because you like something that not a lot of people like, it doesn’t prove that you have superior taste, or make you smarter or better cultured than anyone else.
-That Postmodernism thing works both ways, remember?
-Treating modernist music like a club or an enclave reduces the meaning of music down to some meme on 4chan, and its admirers just some sad kids looking to be in on something, like drama club or marching band.
+Like any “difficult” music, there are people out there who use it as a badge of honor, as if your appreciation of something that not a lot of people like proves that you have superior taste, or makes you smarter or better cultured than other people.
+I’ve always found this to be stupid.
+Treating modernist music like a club or an enclave reduces the meaning of music down to some meme, and its admirers to be some sad kids looking to be in on something, like drama club or marching band.

 The other thing that gets me is that I find that a lot of “new music” specialists/performers really aren’t interested in new music, so much as they are interested in modernist music.
-Classical music has moved in 1000000000000 different directions since the middle of the Twentieth Century, yet some people won’t look at a piece unless it’s got the requisite alternate notation or number of alternate techniques.
-And there’s nothing wrong with this at all!
-I just wish that the performers that want to play only this kind of material would call a spade a spade.
+Classical music has moved in 1,000,000,000,000 different directions since the middle of the Twentieth Century, yet some people won’t look at a piece unless it’s got the requisite alternate notation or number of alternate techniques.
+And there’s nothing wrong with this at all — people should play whatever makes them happy!
+I just wish that the performers that only want to play this kind of material would call a spade a spade.
 Just like early music specialists, let’s call those who want to devote themselves to this music twentieth-century music specialists.
 Save the new part for people who are really working on something new.

-I’m not advocating some kind of backward slide into the romantic (which is the slippery slope argument for most modernist music enthusiasts, for those who haven’t had that conversation yet).
+I’m not advocating some kind of backward slide into the Romantic or some Stuckist thing for classical music — this is the slippery slope argument I’ve encountered before when discussing this sort of thing with other composers.
 If anything, I’m advocating for that age-old musical trend of synthesis.
 We live in a moment of unparalleled access to every bit of music in history.
 I don’t see why we aren’t using all of it.
-You would think that, now that new music has become old, we’d stop caring about that.
+All the musical signifiers of new music are now, by all accounts, well, old.